 Surgery and Injury Recovery: Nutrition for a Strong Recovery

-There are many people who look at healthcare as commodity in today’s society.
+There are many people who look at healthcare as a commodity in today’s society.
 Something that is backed behind heaps of science, perfected to the point of a known and controllable outcome, and 100% guaranteed for one person as it would another.
 Whether this stems from our need for immediate gratification or out of our desire and hopes that we are always in good hands, I cannot be sure.
-But the fact is that medicine, surgery, and healthcare in general are still very much a trial and error system that depends on many unique factors.
+But the fact is that medicine, surgery, and healthcare, in general, are still very much a trial and error system that depends on many unique factors.

 So let’s break the myth once and for all.
-Healthcare is not an Iphone, it is not a commodity and outcomes are never 100% guaranteed.
+Healthcare is not an iPhone, it is not a commodity and outcomes are never 100% guaranteed.
 It is a service provided by highly trained professionals doing their best with the information they have to create a beneficial outcome.
 Not all procedures will go as planned and not all patients can expect to escape without complications.

 To highlight my point, the below information was compiled from the JAMA Surgery Published Research and the Centers for Medicare & Medicaid Services1 (CMS) organization.

 As you can see, the numbers - contrary to popular belief - are much more in favor of an avoidable circumstance interfering with your road to recovery.
 So what can be done?

 There are many general things a hospital can do to improve outcomes and lower costs.
 Better hospital food, contamination, and quarantine protocol, even sanitizing lab coats and clothing.
 Many of these ideas and issues are discussed within the industry and even in upcoming legislation such as the Medicare Access and CHIP Reauthorization Act (“MACRA”) which seeks to improve hospital and private practice results by simplifying and altering incentive structures.